webmaster-icsd/icsd.org/_announcements/2018-05-21-al-rashid-school-summer-program-2018.md

 ICSD is now accepting applications for Zakat al-Fitr.
 Please submit your application to the facility in your area or listed zip code.

 ## [Eid Bazaar](http://www.icsd.org/events/eid-bazaar)
+June 9th at 11am - 5pm.
+Purchase your Eid clothing and gifts!
+Put Henna

 ## [I'tikaf](http://www.icsd.org/events/itikaf)
 Tahajid 2:30a - 3:30a